 The park began life as a royal hunting ground in the 1660s and was opened to the public in 1747.
 A large herd of fallow deer (pictured) thrive to this day.
 It has to be the best place in Dublin for an invigorating run or a gentle stroll.

 Well I hope you enjoyed my whistle stop tour of Irish parks.
 I think a walk in the park is definitely in order!
-Wherever you are, I hope you’re enjoying some summer sunshine.
+Don’t forget to shop our not to be missed Spring Clearance Sale while stocks last!

 See you next week!